kyma-project/kyma/docs/01-overview/ui/README.md

 ---
-title: What are the UIs available in Kyma?
+title: What Are the UIs Available in Kyma?
 ---

 Kyma provides two interfaces that you can use for interactions:

-- **Kyma Dashboard** - a web-based administrative UI that you can use to manage the basic Kubernetes resources.
+- **Kyma dashboard** - a web-based administrative UI that you can use to manage the basic Kubernetes resources.
 - **Kyma CLI** - a CLI to execute various Kyma tasks, such as installing or upgrading Kyma.

 # Kyma Dashboard